compsy/QMI/README.md

  ┃ ┃ ┃ ┣ 📜TimePickerTypePreview.js              # This file renders the layout of a time question
  ┃ ┃ ┃ ┗ 📜UnsupportedQuestionTypePreview.js     # This file renders the layout of an unsupported question type
  ┃ ┃ ┣ 📜BackToTopArrowButton.js                 # Button to scroll to top of a page
- ┃ ┃ ┣ 📜EditDialogTitle.js
+ ┃ ┃ ┣ 📜EditDialogTitle.js                      # The clickable lable for question titles
- ┃ ┃ ┣ 📜EditingFeature.js
+ ┃ ┃ ┣ 📜EditingFeature.js                       # The edit dialog
- ┃ ┃ ┣ 📜ExpansionRule.js
+ ┃ ┃ ┣ 📜ExpansionRule.js                        # Containing the expansion mechanism for question previews
- ┃ ┃ ┣ 📜HiddenQuestionIndicator.js
- ┃ ┃ ┣ 📜JSONCreator.js
+ ┃ ┃ ┣ 📜HiddenQuestionIndicator.js              # Icon for question preview, showed when a question is set to 'hidden' ┃ ┃ ┣ 📜JSONCreator.js                          # Converts the current questions list in an accepted JSON format
- ┃ ┃ ┣ 📜JSONTranslationArea.js
+ ┃ ┃ ┣ 📜JSONTranslationArea.js                  # Wrapper for JSONCreator.js
- ┃ ┃ ┣ 📜MainPage.js
+ ┃ ┃ ┣ 📜MainPage.js                             # '/': The editor page
- ┃ ┃ ┣ 📜ModeToggle.js
+ ┃ ┃ ┣ 📜ModeToggle.js                           # Switch for dark/light mode over the app
- ┃ ┃ ┣ 📜QuestionTypes.js
+ ┃ ┃ ┣ 📜QuestionTypes.js                        # Utility for question type toolbar
- ┃ ┃ ┣ 📜QuestionTypesMenu.js
+ ┃ ┃ ┣ 📜QuestionTypesMenu.js                    # Toolbar containing available question types
- ┃ ┃ ┣ 📜QuestionsArea.js
+ ┃ ┃ ┣ 📜QuestionsArea.js                        # Wrapper for questions area
- ┃ ┃ ┣ 📜QuestionsList.js
+ ┃ ┃ ┣ 📜QuestionsList.js                        # List that renders appropriate question previews depending on the question type
+ ┃ ┃ ┣ 📜SaveQuestionnaireDialog.js              # Dialog for saving questionnaires
- ┃ ┃ ┣ 📜RenderQuestionHeaderElements.js
+ ┃ ┃ ┣ 📜RenderQuestionHeaderElements.js         # Function for rendering buttons in a question preview header
- ┃ ┃ ┣ 📜VideoTutorialDialog.js
+ ┃ ┃ ┣ 📜VideoTutorialDialog.js                  # Tutorial pop up
  ┃ ┃ ┣ 📜background.css
  ┃ ┃ ┗ 📜scroll.css
  ┃ ┣ 📂Home Page
- ┃ ┃ ┣ 📜HomePage.js
+ ┃ ┃ ┣ 📜HomePage.js                             # '/home': The home page
- ┃ ┃ ┣ 📜QuestionnaireCard.js
+ ┃ ┃ ┣ 📜QuestionnaireCard.js                    # A card for showing a questionnaire in the questionnaire list
- ┃ ┃ ┣ 📜QuestionnaireDetails.js
+ ┃ ┃ ┣ 📜QuestionnaireDetails.js                 # Entrypoint for 'right side' of the home page, handling retrieval of a questionnaire
- ┃ ┃ ┣ 📜QuestionnaireDetailsCard.js
+ ┃ ┃ ┣ 📜QuestionnaireDetailsCard.js             # The view for QuestionnaireDetails.js, showing the actual details of a selected questionnaire
- ┃ ┃ ┣ 📜QuestionnaireList.js
+ ┃ ┃ ┣ 📜QuestionnaireList.js                    # Entrypoint for 'left side' of the home page, showing available questionnaires
- ┃ ┃ ┣ 📜QuestionnaireListStatusMessage.js
- ┃ ┃ ┗ 📜SaveQuestionnaireDialog.js
+ ┃ ┃ ┗ 📜QuestionnaireListStatusMessage.js       # Style component for status messages for the questionnaire list
  ┃ ┣ 📂Left Menu Bar
- ┃ ┃ ┣ 📜LeftMenuBar.js
+ ┃ ┃ ┣ 📜LeftMenuBar.js                          # Actual left menu bar, with its buttons set
- ┃ ┃ ┣ 📜LeftMenuBarBlueprint.js
+ ┃ ┃ ┣ 📜LeftMenuBarBlueprint.js                 # Skeleton for a left menu bar
- ┃ ┃ ┗ 📜UserCard.js
+ ┃ ┃ ┗ 📜UserCard.js                             # Style component for basic user information, using Auth0
  ┃ ┣ 📂properties
  ┃ ┃ ┣ 📂TextArrayTemplate
  ┃ ┃ ┃ ┣ 📜AddOptionButton.js